deckhouse/secrets-store-integration/docs/USAGE.md

            key: "DB_PASS"
    ```

-1. Create a test Pod named `myapp3` in the cluster that mounts the secret from the store as a file:
+1. Create a test pod named `myapp3` in the cluster that mounts the secret from the store as a file:

    ```yaml
    kind: Pod